NoozAbooz/pbpt-survival/README.md

 PBPT Disocrd: https://discord.gg/uUMCMAcFcF
 MCPI Revival: https://discord.com/invite/aDqejQGMMy

+To use the world downloads, just extract a backup and copy the `games/com.mojang/minecraftWorlds/world/` folder to `~/.minecraft-pi/games/com.mojang/minecraftWorlds/` (optionally rename the folder).
+Then just boot up MCPI and load the world!
+For season one backups, you'll need to cooy `mcpi-survivak-server/games/com.mojang/minecraftWorlds/world/` instead.

 Season 1 lasted from Jan 14, 2021 and ended on June 25, 2021.
 It ended as the world was too griefed with OP items and it was too filled with builds.

 Season 2 lasted from June 26 to July 7.
 It used a amplified mountains biome seed to experiment around with how players and griefers adapted to everything being hard to reach due to the extreme height changes in different areas.